Tim

 If the person is in traumatic cardiac arrest, it is unknown whether it is better to start CPR or not.
 Guidelines still state that CPR should be started, but that chest compressions should be 'de-emphasised'.

 Follow the normal trauma primary survey.
 Identify and stop any catastrophic bleeding, manage the airway and then check for breathing.
 If they are unconscious and not breathing, or not breathing normally, start CPR.
-If the start bleeding significantly when you start compressions, get someone to deal with this whilst carrying on CPR.
+If they start bleeding significantly when you start compressions, get someone to deal with this whilst carrying on CPR.

 Summary